How to Win CCDC: Injects

 Inject Response

 Note for this Inject response, I am going to use the abridged org chart I was showing off earlier as the guide for how I respond.
 When you submit a response for this Inject, you will want to have the complete team mapped out.
 Here is the response I would submit for this.
 It directly answers the questions that are posed by the Inject, and contains the org chart requested.
 It may not be a beautiful response, but it should get the job done.
+Some room for improvement is better defining the job roles.
+I would recommend treating them like you are filling that job out on your resume.
+Be specific about what the expectations are.

 Inject Response Guiding Principals

-I first heard this concept earlier this year and I have since taken it to heart.
+I first heard this concept in early 2024 and I have since taken it to heart.
 "Hard to misunderstand" is the guiding principle for how I write nowadays, because it cuts down on the amount of required follow up and prevents confusion from happening in the first place.
 This results in saved time for everyone involved in communications.
-Now that doesn't mean I get it perfect every time, but "Hard to misunderstand" is the goal I generally shoot for and I hope that it comes through in my Inject responses.
+Now that doesn't mean I get it perfect every time, but "hard to misunderstand" is the goal I generally shoot for and I hope that it comes through in my Inject responses.

 I hope that teams use this post in the future as a guide on how to improve Inject submissions.
-I'm tired of hearing competition organizers complain about bad Inject responses, and I think correcting that trend can help take Minnesota teams back to the National Competition.

-If you found value in reading this, and would like to meet and network with other CCDC competitors, please join this Discord server!
+I'm tired of hearing competition organizers complain about bad Inject responses.
+If you found value in reading this, and would like to meet and network with other CCDC competitors, please join The Unofficial CCDC Discord server!
 I am there alongside students, alumni, coaches, and other CCDC volunteers to help students succeed in the competition and in their careers once they finish their time in the competition.

 Changelog

-2024-11-20: Fixed some grammar issues, and removed references to my old domain in documentation.
+2024-11-20: Fixed some grammar issues, and removed references to my old domain in documentation